mitjafelicijan/makext/README.md

 - Targets without defined comment next to the target will be ignored from help list.
 In this case `run-tests` is missing from the list.
 - Targets that start with `.` will also be ignored.
-- Prerequisites in targets will be ommited from the result.
+- Prerequisites in targets will be omitted from the result.
+See how `clean-cache` is missing from `build-app` target.

 ## Description & License information